 She carries the loss.
 She expects to always carry it.
 But she describes it now as something she holds rather than something that holds her.
 She is building a life that is genuinely hers, and she is doing it in a way that she believes would make her husband proud.

-If Maria’s story resonates with you, it might be time to stop administering your life and start living it.
+If Sandra’s story resonates with you, it might be time to stop administering your life and start living it.
 Let’s talk.